From annular to toroidal knotoids and their universal bracket polynomials: Toroidal knotoids

 \begin{theorem} Two toroidal multi-knotoid diagrams are Reidemeister equivalent if and only if any two corresponding planar ${\rm H}$-mixed multi-knotoid diagrams of theirs are ${\rm H}$-mixed Reidemeister equivalent. \end{theorem}

-\begin{remark} One of the primary motivation behind this extension of multi-knotoids to the thickened torus is the study of {\it DP-tangloids}, that is, the universal cover of a multi-linkoid embedded in the thickened torus (see \cite{DLM} and \cite{DLM3}).
+\begin{remark} One of the primary motivation behind the extension of the theory of knotoids to the thickened torus is the study of {\it DP-tangloids}, that is, the universal cover of a multi-linkoid embedded in the thickened torus (see \cite{DLM} and \cite{DLM3}).
 For an example, see Figure~\ref{DP-multilinkoid}.
 Our aim is to provide the theoretical framework for interdisciplinary applications of DP-tangloids in materials science, in molecular chemistry and in biology, to mention some.

 \end{remark}